calvinsettachatgul/docker_environments/ruby_shared/README.md

 docker run -it  new_image

-# connect to docker container
+# connect to docker container with bash
-docker exec -it <mycontainer> bash
+docker exec -it < mycontainer > bash

 bundle install # installs the below dependencies